 7. Move your NPS outreach in-app

 Try asking for NPS right after a user achieves a certain workflow, or target it to a specific persona that you're interested in.
-This way you're not sending email blasts asking the same people the same question repeatedly.
+This way, you're not sending email blasts asking the same people the same question repeatedly.
 And you can stagger your survey to analyze each group separately.

 8. Tell your story

+Make the human element part of your brand.
 Litmus—an email testing platform—does a great job of this.
 Read a few articles on their blog, and you get a sense for their empathy for their customer’s problems as their own.